zed-industries/zed/docs/src/languages/java.md

 ### (Optional) Install JDTLS

-If you are using Java with Eclipse JDTLS, you can skip this section as it will automatically download a binary for you.
+Both extensions will automatically download a binary for you.

-If you are using Zed Java you need to install your own copy of Eclipse JDT Language Server (`eclipse.jdt.ls`).
+If you would prefer, you can install JDTLS yourself and both extensions will use the version you install instead.

 - MacOS: `brew install jdtls`
 - Arch: [`jdtls` from AUR](https://aur.archlinux.org/packages/jdtls)